ozendelait/naphash/README.md

 C++ Dependencies: pybind11, OpenCV

-In conda environments, both can be installed with: `conda install -yc conda-forge "opencv==4.5.3" pybind11`.
+In conda environments, both can be installed with: `conda install -yc conda-forge "opencv==4.5.3" pybind11`
-For Ubuntu `DEBIAN_FRONTEND="noninteractive" sudo apt-get install -y libopencv-dev python-pybind11` You can put `OpenCV_DIR=<path_to_ocv_root> ` or `pybind11_DIR=<path_to_ocv_root> ` in front of the pip command if you need to link to a specific versions or if CMake fails to find them.
+or at Ubuntu >=18.04 with `DEBIAN_FRONTEND="noninteractive" sudo apt-get install -y libopencv-dev python-pybind11`.
+You can put `OpenCV_DIR=<path_to_ocv_root> ` or `pybind11_DIR=<path_to_ocv_root> ` in front of the pip command if you need to link to a specific versions or if CMake fails to find them.

 ## Usage: